doctorfree/RoonCommandLine/README.md

 These two configuration files are the first place to look when you encounter an issue.
 The /usr/local/Roon/etc/pyroonconf file contains 3 settings:

-    - The path to the Python User Base folder where the Python Roon API site-packages directory is located
+    - The path to the Python User Base folder where the Python Roon API dist-packages directory is located
 	- A variable used to determine if the Python Roon API patch has been applied
 	- The currently active Roon Zone name used by the Roon Commmand Line